 Once you’ve taken some amazing photographs why not turn them into something great, like a photo journal through Evernote (free with in-app purchases available, iOS and Android) or postcards to send to family and friends through Touchnote (free, iOS and Android)?
 That way your trip can live on through your photos.

 Whether you’re calling home to share amazing stories or phoning a tour company to check a booking, it’s handy to be contactable while you’re away.
-WhatsApp (free, iOS and Android) and Skype (free, iOS and Android) provide messaging, phone and video calling, through an internet connection.
+WhatsApp (free, iOS and Android), Facetime (free, iOS) and Zoom (free, iOS and Android) provide messaging, phone and video calling, through an internet connection.

-While wifi is often available with accommodation these days, there will be other times when you’re looking for wifi away from your accommodation.
-An app like Wifi Map (free with in-app purchases available, iOS and Android) will show you where wifi is available or you can try one like Wi-Fi Space (free with in-app purchases available, iOS) that provides you with wifi availability and passwords.
+While Wi-Fi is often available with accommodation these days, there will be other times when you’re looking for connection away from your accommodation on the go.
+An app like Wifi Map (free with in-app purchases available, iOS and Android) will show you where Wi-Fi is available or you can try one like Wi-Fi Space (free with in-app purchases available, iOS) that provides you with Wi-Fi availability and passwords.
 Make sure you’ve got your device protected when logging onto public networks though (see Security above).

 For something different, you might like to try Geocaching (free with in-app purchases available, iOS and Android).
 It’s an international scavenger hunt with the app providing you with clues.
 You can even leave your own treasures for other treasure hunters to find.

 There are so many ways that apps can help enhance your travels.
 While the app store is packed with apps to choose from, hopefully this has helped steer you into thinking about the apps that may help you.
-Let us know what apps you use for travel in the comments below.
+Let us know what apps you think are best for globetrotting explorers in the comments below.